 MB ChB (Glasgow 1985) MRCGP DRCOG FPA Cert.
 PG Cert.

-Dr Groom worked as a GP in Glasgow and Merseyside before joining Dapdune House Surgery in 1998 and has been a partner for over 12 years.
+Dr Groom worked as a GP in Glasgow and Merseyside before joining Dapdune House Surgery in 1998 and has been a partner since 2004.

 She previously worked in Obstetrics and Gynaecology and Family Planning and is Women’s Health Lead for the practice.